ninuxorg/ansible-nnxx/README.rst

 Firmware
 ========

-The firmware is based on `OpenWRT <https://openwrt.org/>`_ and the following additional software:
+The firmware is based on `LEDE <https://lede-project.org/>`_ and the following additional software:

 - olsrd2
 - luci-ssl